 The traditional NOR flash usually guarantees million of writing endurance cycle to secure the code.
 However, in many applications, the code or data only requires several times of upgrading.
 As a result, you can find so-called MTP (Many Times Programming) flash devices available in the market.
 These chips are very cheap and down-graded for thousands of endurance cycle.

-The NAND flash memory is most commonly used in the secondary memory devices, either in the raw chip (SMC) or managed devices (SD card).
+The regular data bus of NOR flash is 8-bit or 16-bit.
+Exceptionally, NXP puts a 128-bit NOR flash memory in the LPC2000 microcontrollers to speed up the internal memory bus.
+NAND The NAND flash memory is most commonly used in the secondary memory devices, either in the raw chip (SMC) or managed devices (SD card).
 Its programming speed is much faster, with larger but less reliable memory blocks.
 It offers block fashion operations, including read, write, erase, lock and unlock of the specific blocks.
 The external access bus is identical for different capacities.
 It can not interface to traditional data/address buses directly, so the code and the data have to be loaded to the RAM first.
 Additionally, because NAND is not designed as a high reliable memory and its memory block writing endurance cycle is limited, it offers error code correction (ECC) to secure the data integrity.
 Meanwhile, the memory sub-system has to deploy the bad block management and wear leveling algorithms in the firmware and NAND controller.
 Besides traditional SLC (Single Level Cell), the MLC can offer multiple levels in single memory cell, which increases the memory density while decreases the writing endurance life cycle.

 Although NAND seems to have so many issues (it is not a perfect memory at all), more and more removable memory devices are using NAND flash because the price is so cheap.
 Also, NAND is the only flash based technology to compete with the hard disk drivers.
 The popular flash cards are all based upon NAND chips.
 The SSD product is expanding to the consumer market with the latest Netbook like EeePC.
 A lot of new players including Intel have released NAND based SATA drivers recently to get the market share from the traditional hard disk driver suppliers.
 Although the SSD is much expensive than the regular hard disk drivers, I think the SSD can win the competition before long.